leeper/Rcourse/README.md

 # Course materials for teaching R #

 This repository will hold materials for teaching R (principally to beginners), which can be found at http://www.thomasleeper.com/Rcourse.
-I'm teaching an initial version of this course as a one-day seminar at Aarhus University on November 14, 2013 for faculty and PhD students of the Department of Political Science and Government.
-I'm gradually adding material as the course approaches.

 The following code (run from the root directory of this repository) will convert all of the enclosed scripts to Rmarkdown and to HTML, allowing them to be viewed directly in a web browser: